fbpx

 On the other hand, some readers prefer not to have any specific goals and instead let their reading take them where it may.
 If this sounds like you, try setting resolutions instead of goals; these are more open-ended and allow more flexibility.
 Some examples include: reading outside your comfort zone, reading a new genre or type of book each month, or reading for 30 minutes every day.

-Step 2: Make plans to achieve your reading goals.
+Step 2: Make plans to achieve your goals

 In the words of Benjamin Franklin, “If You Fail to Plan, You Are Planning to Fail.”
 Now that you’ve defined your goals, you need to make a plan to achieve them.
 Of course, as the weeks and months go by, you may go astray, and that’s ok, but at least you will have a roadmap to help you get back on track.

-Make plans to achieve your reading goals by breaking them into smaller, more manageable tasks.
+Make plans to achieve your goals by breaking them into smaller, more manageable tasks.

 This is especially useful if your reading goal is numerical.
 For example, if your goal is to read 12 books, you might set a goal and task yourself to read one book per month.
 This way, you’re still challenging yourself but aren’t putting as much pressure on yourself because you’re pacing yourself.